 thinkmoney Current Account

 The thinkmoney Current Account is one such alternative you could consider.
 The account is a good alternative to a basic bank account as it makes managing your money that little bit simpler.
 It works by separating the money that you need for your regular commitments from your everyday spends – and this means that you’ll never accidentally spend any money that you need for your essentials bills.

 We don’t run any credit checks on applicants – unlike traditional bank accounts – so you don’t have to worry about being rejected based on your credit history either.
-There are a whole host of features that come with the account including our Money Managers, Online Account Management Service and our new thinkmoney app.
+There are a whole host of features that come with the account including our Money Managers, Online Banking Service and our new thinkmoney app.